25 Glow In The Dark Party Ideas | All You Need to Know

 25 Glow in the Dark Party Ideas

-Balloon Volleyball
+Neon Volleyball

 Glow in the Dark Hide and Seek

 Ensure that everyone has on some sort of glow in the dark face paint or clothing, have everyone but the seeker hide and then, after the countdown is completed, have the seeker use a flashlight to seek out the hidden party goers.
 While this activity is most suited to children, adults who are children at heart will dig it as well.
-Of course, you’ll need a slightly bigger house than what most people have if you want this activity to be truly fun.
+Of course, you’ll need a slightly bigger if you want this activity to be truly fun.
 Or, better yet, play this game outside during the night while using neon paint and a flashlight.
 We don’t recommend playing this in public areas, however.
 Play in a huge backyard or near a forest.
 Just be careful not to get caught by wild animals while you’re at it.

 Balloon Truth or Dare

-For this fun activity, you will need a glow in the dark hoop.
+For this fun activity, you will need a glow-in-the-dark hula hoop.
 You can use either a hula hoop or string together some necklaces that glow in the dark.
 You will also need a lightweight ball with some glow in the dark paint or tape on it.
 With the lights off, have your guests take turns trying to get the ball through the hoop.
 You can have the boys versus the girls and keep score.
 This will definitely get everyone pumped!

 A party isn’t a party without glow sticks.
-When you have a glow in the dark theme, then glow sticks are even more appropriate.
+When you have a glow in the dark theme, glow sticks are even more appropriate.
 Play some energetic techno or electronic music and have your guests dance up a sweat as they wave their glow sticks.
 Of course, you can use other genres of music if you know that your guests will be more into different music styles.
 If you ask us, just about any energetic genre works great with neon lights and glow sticks.
 Just be sure that everyone likes the specific genres you will be choosing for the party.

 Wall Graffiti

 Go to a craft store and get some black craft paper.
 Then find a wall in the room where your party will take place and cover the chosen wall or a portion of it with paper.
 When your guests come, you can shut off the lights and give them the supplies they need to contribute to your wall graffiti.
-With a wide range of glow in the dark paint and some creativity, you and your guests will have a lot of fun working creating a work of art.
+With a wide range of glow in the dark paint and some creativity, you and your guests will have a lot of fun creating a work of art.

 Invitation Cards